alloverse/allovisor/README.md

 4. Build and run the Alloverse target

 When running from xcode the lua code will hot reload when any file in the lua folder is saved.
 This can be disabled from the scheme run arguments.

+If you're using Xcode 12.2 or newer, for now you'll have to opt into the old build system.
+Change `cmake -GXcode ..` to `cmake -Tbuildsystem=1 -GXcode ..`.

 #### make